microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 ### Purchasing the SaaS offer

-Once you see a form to fill out to purchase your SaaS Offer, you can fill it out and subscribe to the offer.
+Once you can click the **Azure portal preview** link in Partner Center, you will see a form to fill out to purchase your SaaS Offer.
+Move on to the next section.

 **You are now acting in the role of the customer.**

-1. In the command bar at the top of the Azure portal, search for and select **Marketplace**.
-1. At the top, there will be an infobox that says "You have private products available".
-Click **View private products**.
-1. Search for and select your offer.
-1. Click the **Set up + subscribe** button.
-1. On the **Subscribe To SaaS Workshop** page, select the correct Subscription.
+1. Click **Get it Now**.
+On the next screen  you can fill it out and subscribe to the subscription you are making.
 1. For Resource group, create a new one named `saas-workshop-purchases`.
 1. Give your SaaS offer a name.
 Consider `SaaSWorkshop01`.
 1. Click the **Review + subscribe** button at the bottom of the page.